After much consideration we have decided to host a monitoring season from August 15th – November 15th.

 *One volunteer from each session should enter session data into this online form.

-*Please save data forms using the format: Site_MMDDYY_FirstName_LastName
+*Please save compiled data sheets using the format: Site_MMDDYY_FirstName_LastName

 *Please save images using the format: Site_MMDDYY_FirstName_LastName

 *If multiple images from the same day add the number to the end (Site_MMDDYY_FirstName_LastName_01, Site_MMDDYY_FirstName_LastName_02, etc.)